 I have 16 reasons to fall in love with Fall just like I do every year, and these cookies are now on that list.

-It’s no secret that an influx of Pumpkin Spice this and Pumpkin Cold Brew that are everywhere.
+It’s no secret that an influx of Pumpkin Spice and Pumpkin Cold Brew is everywhere.

-Almost in an instant, we are reminded that anything vanilla spice, maple, chai, or coconut become the step sister to Pumpkin Spice.
+Almost in an instant, we are reminded that anything vanilla spice, maple, chai, or coconut becomes the step-sister to Pumpkin Spice.

 To demonstrate my point, it’s only September and I’ve already seen enough people posting their Starbucks Pumpkin Spice Latte on Instagram stories.